vroby65/OpenOSSID/README.md

 ## Features

 - **Markdown Support**: Write notes in markdown format and preview them instantly.
-- **Local Storage**: All notes are saved locally on your device.
-No server, no cloud, just privacy.
+- **IndexedDB Storage**: Notes are now saved using IndexedDB for improved performance and scalability.
 - **Tree View**: Organize your notes in a hierarchical structure with parent and child nodes.
 - **Drag and Drop Resizable Sidebar**: Easily adjust the width of the tree view panel.
+- **Drag and Drop Node Reorganization**: Reorder your notes using drag-and-drop functionality.
-- **Export Import and merge**: Save your notes as a JSON file or reload or merge them when needed.
+- **Export, Import, and Merge**: Save your notes as a JSON file, reload them, or merge multiple files.
 - **Context Menu**: Right-click on nodes to add, rename, or delete them.
-- **Direct node access**: Added support for opening the node from URL.
+- **Direct Node Access**: Open specific nodes directly from a URL.
-- **Rename Menu**:rename menu to rename nodes.
+- **Rename Menu**: Easily rename nodes using the context menu.
-- **load default.json**: Added code to load default.json from disk (Commented out by default).
+- **Default Notes Loader**: Added functionality to load a `default.json` file from the same folder as `index.html` (commented out by default).

 ## Getting Started